 See How Simple It Can Be To Secure Your Business.

 Think of it this way.
-Your video surveillance system, like us, can use it’s brain, eyes, ears, and other senses to detect threats.
+Your video surveillance system, like us, can use its brain, eyes, ears, and other senses to detect threats.
 Powerful video analytics on today’s modern IP cameras can detect and identify sounds even when a camera points in a different direction.

 Modern sound detection software can detect and alert to a high decibel level (screaming, breaking glass, a gunshot).
 Alternatively, they can alert to a specific audio pattern.
 Unlike a constant audio stream, you could enable audio analytics that works in buffer mode to alert and record the specific incident.
 This makes for powerful forensic evidence, should you need it later on.